antheiz/antheiz/README.md

 ### Hi there 👋

 I'm from Jayapura, Papua.
-Interested in backend and distributed system.
+Interested in backend.
 In my spare time, I love building open-source products.

 <br>